8891689/Blockchain-transaction-signature-RS-extraction-script/README.md

-# Blockchain transaction signature RS extraction script
+# Blockchain transaction signature RSZ extraction script

-This script connects via RPC to a Bitcoin or compatible blockchain node, scans blocks within a specified range, and extracts the ECDSA signature R and S values from transaction input scripts (`scriptSig`).
-The extracted information is then saved to a specified output file.
+The script connects to a Bitcoin or compatible blockchain node via RPC, scans a specified range of blocks, and extracts the R, S, and Z values of the ECDSA signature from the transaction input script ("scriptSig").
+The extracted information is then saved to the specified output file.

 ## Features